cacophony-wj/licentia_black/How-To-Run-Nemesis.md

 The tool can be rather inconsistent at times.
 Give it a good old College Try until it finally finishes up for whatever inexplicable reason.

-Sometimes it will never complete regardless of how many times you try and additional troubleshooting is needed. **In this case you will need to completely reset all relevant behavior files in the list and start again from scratch."
-To do so, find the _KAIDAN Output_ folder (reference to a previous version of the list) and delete **every file located inside,** then **refresh MO2** by striking the `F5` key.
+Sometimes it will never complete regardless of how many times you try and additional troubleshooting is needed. **In this case you will need to completely reset all relevant behavior files in the list and start again from scratch.** To do so, find the _KAIDAN Output_ folder (reference to a previous version of the list) and delete **every file located inside,** then **refresh MO2** by striking the `F5` key.

 Next you must reinstall **every mod that includes custom behavior files.** These include all of the mods listed above, with the exception of "Retimed Hit Frame," which is a modification of vanilla files, not an actual separate mod.
 (I don't believe any particular options are needed but if so I will update this document.)